Watch Absolutely Canadian independent documentaries from Quebec

-Locally produced series available on CBC Gem and CBC Television
+Locally produced films available on CBC Gem and CBC Television

 Absolutely Canadian is a national weekly series showcasing documentaries and performance programs that tell unique stories from communities across Canada.
-This year's edition premiers July 10 on CBC Television and showcases documentaries on Saturday evenings until Oct.
-2.
+This year's edition premiered July 10 on CBC Television and runs until October 2nd.

-Exploring an array of topics from being Black in Canada, to exploring the power of music during a pandemic, to women who are reshaping the Bollywood industry and challenging its stereotypes, Absolutely Canadian includes programs reflecting Quebec for all audiences.
+Exploring an array of topics from being Black in Montreal to exploring the power of music during a pandemic, to two Quebec artists of Icelandic descent travelling to their ancestral home, our Absolutely Canadian series includes programs reflecting Quebec for all audiences.

 This award-winning animated documentary follows Tyr and Jasa, two Montreal artists of Icelandic descent to their ancestral home along a journey of creation and self-discovery.

 This is a series of 5 short films Created through the Fabienne Colas Foundation's Being Black in Canada Incubator Program.
-The films are:
+Film descriptions below.

 An exploration of a black boxer's life in a tumultuous year, as he reflects on his career to reveal how he feels about the current state of racial violence and how he intends to handle the challenge ahead.